Soares/simplifience.com/post/sample/identity.md

 This formula claims that $e$ (the base of the natural logarithm, an irrational number) raised to the power $\pi$ (relating circle circumference to diameter, also irrational) times *an imaginary number* is not only *meaningful*, but it's a real whole number: negative one.

 This is a mind-bending assertion.
-One irrational raised to the power of an *imaginary irrational* somehow equal to negative one?
+An irrational raised to the power of an *imaginary irrational* is somehow equal to negative one?
 This identity surprised and confounded many when it was first discovered.

 > Gentlemen, that is surely true, it is absolutely paradoxical; we cannot understand it, and we don't know what it means.
 But we have proved it, and therefore we know it must be the truth.